envy/ssh2container/README.md

 Q: Why no network namespaces?
 A: You can easily add a `CLONE_NET` to the unshare call.
 However, then your container will not have network functionality which maybe is something you want.
 If you want network namespaces and connectivity then a veth pair and bridge on the host side would be required.
 Probably also a DHCP server.
 This is too much hassle imho.

-Q: Why no cgroups?
-A: Because I have not figured out yet how to tell systemd on Debian 10 to only mount cgroups2 instead of this shitty hybrid mode and then use the user-slice.
-There is some experimental code there that is not called and also not working.

 Q: Isn't there a risk of DDOS if all containers live in memory and every login spawns a new container?
 A: Yes.
 But even if they would live on the filesystem then at some point the disk would run full with enough simultaneous logins.